 A determination of further administrative action will be made upon receipt and review of your submitted corrective actions and preventative measures.
-You are reminded that, as an operator of a federally inspected establishment, you are expected to comply with FSIS regulations and to take appropriate corrective actions to prevent the production of or adulterated products at your establishment.
+You are reminded that, as an operator of a federally inspected establishment, you are expected to comply with FSIS regulations and take appropriate actions to prevent the inhumane handling and slaughter of livestock at your establishment.
 Please be advised that your failure to respond adequately to these issues may result in our initiating action to withdraw inspection from your establishment.